 But fame and fortune awaited.
 The October 23, 1950 Akron Beacon Journal informed us that Arthur Godfrey's Talent Scouts that evening would feature Caryl Sutton (popular singer), Dorothy Odle (soprano), Gerson Yessin (pianist), and "a male vocal quartet".
 Fortunately, the Camden, New Jersey Courier-Post of the same date identified that quartet as the Master Keys.
 Note that, by this time, the show was broadcast on television, as well as radio.
 The winner was Yessin who went on to become an acclaimed pianist and music instructor.
 The Master Keys seem to have gone on to instant oblivion.

 In January 1952 the Master Keys hit the airwaves in Pittsburgh.
 However, that was just the beginning of a long-running series by that name, hosted by Roy and Johana Harris, featuring "keyboard music of the past five centuries".

 The July 14, 1956 New York Age printed a photo of the "Rock 'n Rolling Master Keys of Brooklyn".
 They had nothing to do with our group.
 Nor did the Master Keys gospel group that appeared in Jacksonville, Florida in February 1957.

 Claude Chandler had moved to Portland, Oregon by 1959, and ended up with Johnny Smith & Alphabeticals in 1969.
 (Smith would go on to several Ink Spots groups.)

 Not much more to tell.
-Melvin Colden died in July 1976 (New York) and Claude Chandler in April 1979 (Portland, Oregon).
+Norman "Crip" Harris died in July 1975 (Cleveland), Melvin Colden in July 1976 (New York) and Claude Chandler in April 1979 (Portland, Oregon).
 As recounted above, Joseph Nelson was shot to death in Manhattan on October 15, 1946.
 John Moore died in June 1982 (Mount Vernon, New York), Clarence Roberts in August 1983 (New York), and Phillip White in April 2009 (Philadelphia).
-Norman "Crip" Harris remains the mystery man; I can't find out when and where he was born or died.

 The Master Keys had lousy press agents (if they had any at all).
 Other acts had puff pieces written about them, saying mostly nothing, but giving some details to grab onto.
 There was never an article written about the Master Keys; I was lucky to come up with as much as I did.
 If you've never heard the group, start with their Abbey releases; they're excellent.